 How Existential Intelligence Smarts Relate to Music and the Arts

-- A deep and contemplative thought is a part of the process of composing music, drawing or painting a picture or writing a book.
+- Deep and contemplative thought is a part of the process of composing music, drawing or painting a picture or writing a book.
 Thought, analysis, and careful planning go into creating each of these

 - Many musicians, artists, writers think outside and beyond the box.
 Their creativity causes them to ask questions as they search for meaning in places others dare not tread.